CCOG for ENG 104 Spring 2023

-1. Recognize and understand the variety of stylistic choices that authors make within given forms and how form influences meaning.
+- Explain the variety of stylistic choices that authors of fiction make within given forms and how form influences meaning.

-5. Evaluate various interpretations of a text and their validity through reading, writing, and discussion in individual and group responses analyzing the support/evidence for a particular interpretation.
+- Evaluate various interpretations of a text and their validity through reading, writing, and discussion, and through individual and group responses, and analyze the support/evidence for a particular interpretation.

-6. Conduct research to find materials appropriate to use for literary analysis, using MLA conventions to document primary and secondary sources in written responses to a literary text
+- Conduct research to find materials appropriate to use for literary analysis, using MLA conventions to document primary and secondary sources in written responses to a literary text.

 Outcome Assessment Strategies